Britain’s oldest surviving travelling theatre. Unique and ingenious, it toured England in the 1950s, 60s, and 70s.

 Why is this theatre at risk?

-Theatres Trust’s attempt to list the theatre in 2015 was unsuccessful due to current legislation being unable to cover mobile structures, however, Historic England did note the structure as being of ‘considerable significance as an ingenious engineering solution to the question of how to take a theatre to places where a permanent place for theatrical productions did not exist, and for its inspirational effect in helping to secure permanent theatre facilities in many of the places it visited.’
+Theatres Trust attempted to list the theatre in 2015 but was unsuccessful due to the legislation being unable to cover mobile structures.
+However, Historic England did note the structure as being of ‘considerable significance as an ingenious engineering solution to the question of how to take a theatre to places where a permanent place for theatrical productions did not exist, and for its inspirational effect in helping to secure permanent theatre facilities in many of the places it visited.’

-In 2016 Leicestershire County Council unveiled proposals for a masterplan for the entire Snibston site.
-The plans consist of new housing and offer improved access to the theatre and listed headstocks that sit adjacent, with new heritage trails and facilities linking to the Country Park.
-A revised masterplan for the site was released in spring 2018, which further strengthens integration of the theatre in the proposals thereby affording it improved future protection.
-Theatres Trust has been feeding into the proposals and providing comment through its role as a statutory consultee on planning applications.
+In 2016 Leicestershire County Council unveiled proposals for a masterplan for the entire Snibston Colliery site which included new housing, however it also proposed vital improved access to the Century and listed headstocks that sit adjacent, with new heritage trails and facilities linking to the country park.
+A revised masterplan for the site was released in spring 2018, which further strengthened integration of the theatre in the proposals, therefore, giving it improved future protection.
+Theatres Trust fed into the proposals, providing comment through our role as a statutory consultee on planning applications.